syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 //Save the document.
 MemoryStream stream = new MemoryStream();
 loadedDocument.Save(stream);
 //Close the PDF document.
 loadedDocument.Close(true);
 //Save the stream as a PDF document file in the local machine.
-Refer to the PDF or UWP section for the respected code samples Save(stream, "EmptySignature.pdf");
+Refer to the PDF or UWP section for the respected code samples.
+Save(stream, "EmptySignature.pdf");

 /// <summary>